 INMS (Ion and Neutral Mass Spectrometer)

-Developed by University College London’s Mullard Space Science Laboratory, the INMS is a cylindrical electrostatic particle analyzer, utilizing innovative technology to miniaturize the sensor to smaller than 1U in size (Figure 7).
-The sensor is capable of measuring the density of various ionized and neutral particles in the environment the spacecraft passes through, but is optimized to measure O, O2, NO and N2 ion and neutral particle concentrations in the thermosphere.
+Developed by University College London’s Mullard Space Science Laboratory, the INMS was a cylindrical electrostatic particle analyzer, utilizing innovative technology to miniaturize the sensor to smaller than 1U in size (Figure 7).
+The sensor was capable of measuring the density of various ionized and neutral particles in the environment the spacecraft passes through, but is optimized to measure O, O2, NO and N2 ion and neutral particle concentrations in the thermosphere.

 The sensor technology has proven flight heritage, having successfully flown on the TechDemoSat 2014 and on the QB50 missions.